cloudmesh/cloudmesh.github.io/doc/source/cloudmesh.rst

-The three layers of the Cloudmesh architecture include a Cloudmesh Management Framework for monitoring and operations, user and project management, experiment planning and deployment of services needed by an experiment, Provisioning and execution environments to be deployed on resources (or interfaced with) to enable experiment management, and resources.
+The three layers of the Cloudmesh architecture include a Cloudmesh Management Framework for monitoring and operations, user and project management, experiment planning and deployment of services needed by an experiment, provisioning and execution environments to be deployed on resources to (or interfaced with) enable experiment management, and resources.

 System Monitoring and Operations